Program132/PRC/README.md

 ## Information about PRC

 PRC : What is it ?

 PRC is a programmming language.

 Create by Program.

-Je will evolve and be improved over time.
+He will evolve and be improved over time.